lesleyhiggins/CNX-web3-demo/README.md

 # CNX-web3-demo
 Code used for the 2023 CNX Web3 Demo plus extras

+Front End Code:

+This is the CloudPage in my Demo broken up into sections as they are in the CloudPage (HTML + Content Blocks)

 Back End Code:

+Place in a JSON Code Resource.

 Extras not used in Demo: